Vortex generation in a superfluid gas of dipolar chains in crossed electric and magnetic fields

-Let us now consider a gas of polar molecules in a stack of two-dimensional traps subjected to the uniform electric field directed perpendicular to the trap.
-We imply the same densities of particles in each trap and the same distances between the traps.
+Let us now consider the conditions of emergence of a superfluid chain phase in a stack of 2D traps.
+We imply the same density of particles in each trap and equal distances $b$ between next neighbour 2D traps.
+The electric field aligns the dipole moments normally to the 2D traps.
+The interaction between dipoles located in the same ($n=0$) or different ($n\ne 0$) traps is given by equation

-The electric field aligns the dipole moments normally to the layers.
-In that case the dipole-dipole interaction is attractive for the molecules located in different layers not far from each other.
-It results in binding of the molecules of different layers in chains.
-The formation of the chains is controlled by the dipole strength parameter
+where $r$ is the 2D radius vector, and $n$ is the distance between the traps in units of $b$.
+Since the dipole-dipole interaction is attractive for the molecules located in different layers not far from each other it may cause binding of molecules from different layers.

-where $d$ is the dipole moment of the molecule, $m$ is its mass, and $b$ is the distance between the nearest neighbor layers.

-The properties of the dipolar Bose gas in the multilayer trap was analyzed numerically in \cite{15,18}.
-It was shown that the chains emerge at $U_0\gtrsim 1$.
-To illustrate this property we consider the case of large $U_0$ that corresponds to molecules with a large dipole moment.
-For the nearest neighbor layers the interaction potential is equal to $V(r)=d^2(r^2-2 b^2)/(r^2+b^2)^{5/2}$, where r is the projection of the relative radius vector to the plane parallel to the layers.
-The potential has a deep minimum at $r=0$, and at small $r$ it can be approximated as the harmonic one